Clinical Preceptors and Mentors

-Q: What are the benefits to being a Clinical Preceptor and/or Mentor?
+Q: What are the benefits of being a Clinical Preceptor and/or Mentor?

 A: The opportunity to be involved in the training of future clinicians is rewarding.
-Plus, we offer clinical preceptor supervisors access to CMU's top quality medical library services for research and earning free CME.
+Plus, we offer clinical preceptor supervisors access to CMU's top-quality medical library services for research and earn free CME.
 Clinical supervisors also receive periodic invitations to participate in various medical seminars offering additional CME level I credits, coordinated through CMU's College of Health Professions and College of Medicine.
 Furthermore, we issue certificates for you to submit to your professional organizations for additional CME level II credit (as approved by the AAPA and AMA) for each hour precepting CMU PA students.
 Lastly, the best way to recruit PA graduates is to get involved in their training!
-To learn more about the benefits to becoming a clinical preceptor, click here to review our PA Program Preceptor Brochure.

 Q: Who can precept 2nd-year physician assistant (PA) students?